hossainlab/jhossain.com/content/blog/r-programming/_index.md

 # set up common front matter for all individual pages in series
 cascade:
   layout: single-series       # for a series, do not change
-  series: The Personal Notebook  # name your series
+  series: R Programming  # name your series
   author: Jubayer Hossain
   show_author_byline: true
   show_post_date: true